pittachalk/R_bookclub18/README.md

 # slcu_r_bookclub2018
-my solutions for exercises in "R for Data Science", featured in the Sainsbury Laboratory Cambridge University book club
+my solutions for exercises in Garrett Grolemund & Hadley Wickham "R for Data Science"

+this book is featured in the Sainsbury Laboratory Cambridge University book club